Alumni Council Elections

 All current alumni members of the Alumni Association are eligible to vote in the election, with the exception of members of the Blue & White Society (the student membership of the Alumni Association), and associate members of the Alumni Association (as defined in the organization’s bylaws).

-Who can vote in the Alumni Council election?
+Who is eligible to vote in the 2017 Alumni Council election?

-Who can be a candidate in the election for Alumni Council member?
+Who can be a candidate in the Alumni Council elections?

 What is the process for candidacy?

 Each nomination form should be complete and forwarded via email to the Volunteer Services team of the Alumni Association on or before Jan.
-15, 2016.
-Nomination forms that are not completed in full by a nominee prior to the deadline will not be eligible to be considered by the Nominating Committee for inclusion on the election ballet.
+15, 2017.
+Nomination forms that are not completed in full by a nominee prior to the deadline will not be eligible to be considered by the Nominating Committee for inclusion on the election ballot.

 The Nominating Committee will report a slate of candidates to the Alumni Council as soon as reasonably possible after its work is completed.
 All candidates will be notified, whether or not such individuals have been selected by the Nominating Committee to stand for election.
 For those individuals selected to stand for election, the Alumni Association staff will work with each candidate to procure biographical information, photos, and position statements for use on the election ballot.